JoshSJKim/Joon.K-Bio/README.md

 ## social media icon alignment issue

 - 'codepen' icon font seems to have a different width compared to other icons such as 'github', 'twitter', and 'linked-in'.
 - Trying to use flex box to apply 'space-between', 'space-around', but it does not seem to work.
+- PROBLEM SOLVED.
+Forgot to close the anchor tags, which prevented all styles to be applied.
+READ THE CODE CAREFULLY.
+- Although I am surprised that vscode didn't catch the semantic error whilst having linter extensions installed.
+READ THE CODE CAREFULLY.